kremrik/pipe-operator/README.md

 1. No part of these pipelines are executed until you run the entire thing - in this regard, they could be considered lazy
 2. This `pipe` object can support multiple inputs from one stage to the next, although it's unclear when this is useful and goes against functional programming best-practices
 That being said, they're still fun!
+3. `pipe` objects can do some basic type-checking, again without execution any functions

 ### Examples
 ```python